d0tTino/DeepThought-ReThought/README.md

 select the **Release** workflow, click **Run workflow**, and confirm to start a manual release.
 This is useful for verifying the packaging steps without creating a new tag.

+## License

+DeepThought-ReThought is released under the MIT License.
+See [LICENSE](LICENSE) for the full text and [docs/licenses.md](docs/licenses.md) for third-party models and libraries and their permissive licenses.

 ## Contributing